Cardiolund ECG Parser

 In the referenced paper, the ECG Parser category set of categories 2-8 and 10-11 are used as AF diagnostic indicator.
 The study concludes that no AF case is missed in the screening process using these ECGP categories as AF diagnostic indicator.

-Performance results, also with regard to the STROKESTOP data set, for other choices of category sets for AF indication can be provided by Cardiolund on request.
-Cardiolund has also performed an additional performance assessment of the ECG Parser with regard to categorisation of recordings into the 12 categories based on a sub-set of the STROKESTOP data set, and on additional clinical assessment.
+Performance results for other choices of category sets for AF indication can be provided by Cardiolund on request.
+Cardiolund has also performed an additional performance assessment of the ECG Parser regarding categorization of recordings into the 12 categories based on a sub-set of the STROKESTOP data set, and on additional clinical assessment.

 Clinical performance summary

-The performance of the algorithm depends to a large extent on the signal quality of the input signal and may therefore vary between different systems.
+The clinical performance of the ECG Parser depends to a large extent on the signal quality of the ECG recordings and may therefore vary between different systems.